Escondido 70 Good

 What's it like Living in Escondido?

-Escondido is a medium-sized city located in the state of California.
-The city has a population of 150,396 residents.
-In Escondido, there are 4,027 people per square mile, which is well above the national population density average.
+Escondido, California is a moderately-sized city with a population of 153,941 inhabitants.
+In Escondido, there are 4,133 people per square mile, which is well above the national population density average.
 If we look at the most recent Census, Escondido is known to have a predominantly White population.
 The next two most common races are Asian and Black.
 Additionally, more than a quarter of the population of Escondido are of Hispanic or Latino origin, and 36% of the population also speak Spanish.
 Long commute times to work can be incredibly frustrating, ranking just behind housework on the list of life's annoyances.
 If you opt to make Escondido your home, your one-way commute time will typically last around 28 minutes, a duration that aligns with the national average commute time of 26 minutes.

-The livability score in Escondido is 72/100 and the city is ranked in the 84th percentile of all cities across America.
-If we examine each of the categories individually, we see that Escondido ranks well for amenities (A+), education (B) and employment (B-).
-There are some categories that Escondido scores poorly for, including: cost of living (F).
-It might be worth taking a closer look to figure out why.
+The livability score in Escondido is 72 out of 100 and the city is ranked in the 80th percentile of all cities across America.
+If we dig a little deeper into each category within the livability score, we see that Escondido has higher than average scores for the following: amenities (A+) and employment (B+).
+On a less positive note, Escondido does not have favorable ranks for the following: cost of living (F).
+If we take a look at the data, we can find out why.

-There are many factors that go into deciding if an area is the right fit for your lifestyle.
-Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
-But before even considering if those options are attainable, we'll need to know if the real estate in Escondido is actually affordable.
-The median home price for Escondido homes is $473,700, which is 15.7% higher than the California average.
-If we take a closer look at the affordability of homes in Escondido, we’ll see that the home price to income ratio is 7.3, which is 14.1% higher than the California average.
+Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
+Having said that, perhaps the most important metric to consider when contemplating a move to Escondido is real estate affordability.
+The median home price for Escondido homes is $842,367, which is 15.1% higher than the California average.
+If we take a closer look at the affordability of homes in Escondido, we’ll see that the home price to income ratio is 8.7, which is 13% higher than the California average.

 Best Places to Live in and Around Escondido